 F. The right of Indigenous children (art.
 30)

 Indigenous children are disproportionately affected as a result of environmental degradation, pollution and climate change.
-States parties should closely consider the impact of environmental harm for the significance of traditional land and the quality of the natural environment while ensuring the right to life, survival and development of Indigenous children.
-States should also undertake measures to engage with Indigenous children and their families in responding to climate change by integrating, as appropriate,Indigenous cultures and knowledge in mitigation and adaptation measures.
+States parties should closely consider the impact of environmental harm on traditional land and the quality of its natural environment while ensuring the right to life, survival and development of Indigenous children.
+States should also undertake measures to meaningfully engage with Indigenous children and their families in responding to climate change by taking due account of and integrating Indigenous cultures and knowledge in mitigation and adaptation measures.

 G. The right to non-discrimination (art.
 2)